dbt-labs/docs.getdbt.com/website/docs/reference/dbt-jinja-functions/adapter.md

  * `schema`: The schema of the relation to fetch
  * `identifier`: The identifier of the relation to fetch

-Returns a cahched [Relation](dbt-classes#relation) object identified by the `database.schema.identifier` provided to the method, or `None` if the relation does not exist.
+Returns a cached [Relation](dbt-classes#relation) object identified by the `database.schema.identifier` provided to the method, or `None` if the relation does not exist.

 **Usage**: